ankitdn/awesome-frontend-security/README.md

 - [Dependabot](https://docs.github.com/en/code-security/dependabot) - Automated dependency updates as PRs.
 - [npm-audit](https://docs.npmjs.com/cli/v10/commands/npm-audit) - Built into npm, run `npm audit` to check for vulnerabilities in your dependencies.
 - [Socket](https://socket.dev/) - Dependency analysis and reporting for security and licensing issues.
-- [Vulert](vulert.com) - Vulert secures software by detecting vulnerabilities in open-source dependencies—without accessing your code.
-It supports Js, PHP, Java, Python, and more.

 ### Testing